Create a new Rectangle from two Pointsmy = Rectangle.new(lower => Point.new(x => 0, y => 0),upper => Point.new(x => 10, y => 10));say .area(); # OUTPUT: «100␤»

 . twigil is used.
 While Perl 6 does enforce encapsulation on attributes, it also saves you from writing accessor methods.
 Replacing the

 ! with a

-$!done and an accessor method named
+$!done and the accessor method

-done.
+done are declared.
 It's as if you had written:

 has Bool ;method done()

 Note that this is not like declaring a public attribute, as some languages allow; you really get both a private attribute and a method, without having to write the method by hand.
-You are free instead to write your own accessor method, if at some future point you need to do something more complex than return the value.
+You are free instead to write your own accessor method, if at some future point you need to do something more complex than returning the value.

 Note that using the

 . twigil has created a method that will provide read-only access to the attribute.
 If instead the users of this object should be able to reset a task's completion state (perhaps to perform it again), you can change the attribute declaration:

 is rw trait causes the generated accessor method to return a container so external code can modify the value of the attribute.